EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    Categories manually created for the static two-color 'low-FRET' DNA sample

 After categorization, we moved on to the *Histograms* tab to plot the results especially the apparent and corrected FRET efficiencies to compare them with the published results.
 For this, we first plotted and fitted correction factors as you can see on :numref:`Hellenkamp_manual_corr_factors`.
 For each of the plots, we chose the corresponding categoy from the *Data Selection* panel by clicking on the plus sign beside its name, followed by selecting the desired correction factor from the *Plot Mode*.
 So, we first chose the category *G Alpha* and then on the *Plot Mode*, we clicked on *Direct Excitation Factor (Alpha)*.
 For the *Fit Method*, we chose *Gauss1*, and clicking on *Fit Plots*, we got the plot with fitting results (:numref:`Hellenkamp_manual_corr_factors`, left).
 We took similar steps for the other two correction factors.
 So, we chose the category *RR Beta* for plotting *Spectral crosstalk corr. factor (Beta)*, and *RR Gamma* for *Detection efficiency corr. factor (Gamma)* respectively.
 You can see the resulting plots and values for correction factors on the middle and right panels of :numref:`Hellenkamp_manual_corr_factors`.
-we chose the FRET Efficiency (apparent) to be the x axis, and on the Display Settings we chose the histogram type to be framewise.

 .. figure:: ./../../figures/examples/PA_Hellenkamp_manual_corr_factors.png
    :width: 700